 What is energy density?

-Energy density is the amount of energy that can be stored in a given volume (or mass) of a substance.
-The higher the energy density of a substance is, the greater amount of energy is stored.
+Energy density is the amount of energy stored in a given volume (or mass) of a substance.
+The higher the energy density of a substance, the greater the energy it can store.
 There are many different types of energy stored in materials, for example: nuclear, chemical, electrochemical, or electrical.

 Electric and magnetic fields can also store energy.
 For example:

-- lithium-ion battery stores energy in the electric field for a cell phone (check our battery capacity calculator),
+Lithium-ion batteries stores energy in the electric field for a cell phone (check our battery capacity calculator);

-- every typical magnet stores energy in the magnetic field,
+Every typical magnet stores energy in the magnetic field; and

-- the heat which warms us up is from an electromagnetic wave (light), where the energy is stored in oscillating electric and magnetic fields.
+The heat from an electromagnetic wave (light), where the energy is stored in oscillating electric and magnetic fields.

 Energy density equation

-The energy density of electric field and magnetic field in a vacuum can be estimated with below energy density equation:
+The energy density of an electric field and magnetic field in a vacuum can be estimated with the following energy density equation:

-The total energy density of electric field and magnetic field in SI units is expressed in Joules per cubic meter
+The total energy density of an electric field and magnetic field in SI units is expressed in joules per cubic meter

 J/m³.
 It means that every